Service and Repair

 What Services Are Offered

-Regulator Overhaul (1st stage or 2nd stage) – regulator is disassembled, cleaned, reassembled with new parts (manufacturer’s supplied annual service kits), tuned and leak tested in water.
+Regulator Overhaul (1st stage or 2nd stage) – regulator is disassembled, cleaned, reassembled with new parts (manufacturer’s supplied annual service kits), tuned and leak tested in water. (recommended every 1 to 2 years depending on the manufacturer)

-Console Service – gauges are removed from console boot, boot is cleaned, gauges are cleaned and the HP spool between the pressure gauge and the hose is cleaned and new o-rings are installed.
+Console Service – gauges are removed from console boot, boot is cleaned, gauges are cleaned and the HP spool between the pressure gauge and the hose is cleaned and new o-rings are installed. (recommended during a Regulator Overhaul)

 Regulator Inspection – regulator exterior is inspected visually (check hoses, mouthpieces, corrosion, etc.), regulator is bench tested on air to check first stage pressure and second stage work of breathing and then leak tested in water.
 Minor tuning may be required or a full Regulator Overhaul may be recommended on a case by case basis.
-No parts of the regulator are disassembled during a normal inspection.
+No parts of the regulator are disassembled during a normal inspection. (recommended annually)

 BCD Overhaul – power inflator is disassembled, cleaned, reassembled using new parts (manufacturer’s supplied service kit) and inflator is leak tested in water.
 Dump valves are cleaned and the BCD is rinsed internally.
 All straps, buckles, velcro, pockets etc. are inspected.
-Finally the BCD is inflated and left to sit for a minimum of 1 hour to be sure it holds air properly.
+Finally the BCD is inflated and left to sit for a minimum of 1 hour to be sure it holds air properly. (recommended every 2 to 3 years)

 BCD Inspection – power inflator function is tested as well as dump valves.
 All straps, buckles, velcro, pockets etc. are inspected.
 Finally the BCD is inflated and left to sit for a minimum of 1 hour to be sure it holds air properly.
-A full BCD Overhaul may be recommended if problems are found.
+A full BCD Overhaul may be recommended if problems are found. (recommeded annually)

 Dive Computer/Transmitter Battery Change – dive computer is inspected externally, a new battery and a new o-ring are installed (some manufacturer’s supplied battery kits contain additional parts), dive computer is pressure tested to 140′ (transmitters to about 66′). **Download your logs before bringing in a dive compute for battery change.**